The UAE hosts the regional climate change dialogue

+His Excellency Dr. Sultan bin Ahmed Al Jaber, Minister of Industry and Advanced Technology, and the UAE’s special envoy for climate change affairs – on this occasion – said: “Thanks to the sound vision of wise leadership, the UAE views advanced climate action as it provides great opportunities to promote the growth of the economy, its diversification, the exchange of knowledge and the refinement of skills , As well as contributing to finding practical solutions to face a global challenge that affects all societies around the world.

+His Excellency added: “We are pleased to host this regional climate change dialogue in the UAE, and we welcome all the participants and representatives, and we look forward with great importance to holding the regional climate change dialogue in Abu Dhabi with the participation of John Kerry, the US President’s Envoy on Climate Change, and Alok Sharma, President of the 26th session of the Conference of Nations.
+United Nations Conference on Climate Change, and many representatives of large economies in the countries of the Gulf Cooperation Council, the Middle East and North Africa, ”explaining that“ the UAE has demonstrated a strong and long-term commitment to progressive climate action and has worked to promote sustainable development efforts in various parts of the world, and we are all confident that we will be able to “During this regional dialogue, from creating greater momentum to move forward in accelerating the pace of climate action.”

-His Excellency said: “In conjunction with the global efforts to find new paths to recover from the repercussions of the“ Covid-19 ”pandemic, the visit of the US presidential envoy supports our joint efforts to develop a specific approach that contributes to complementing roles, joining efforts and finding smart and sustainable solutions to reduce the impacts of climate change.
+His Excellency said: “In conjunction with the global endeavors to find new paths to recover from the repercussions of the“ Covid-19 ”pandemic, the visit of the US presidential envoy comes to support our joint efforts to develop a specific approach that contributes to integrating roles, joining efforts and finding smart and sustainable solutions to reduce the impacts of climate change.

-His Excellency continued, “We are already witnessing pioneering models in climate action throughout our region, including the recently announced Green Middle East Initiative by the sisterly Kingdom of Saudi Arabia.
-The regional climate change dialogue will provide a platform for uniting the efforts of the Gulf Cooperation Council countries, the Middle East and North Africa.”
-Africa seeks to reach advanced and practical solutions that can help countries of the world achieve their climate goals, while achieving sustainable, technology-based growth.
-For his part, Alok Sharma, Chair of the Twenty-sixth Session of the Conference of the Parties / COP26 /, said: “It is extremely important for the countries of the world to cooperate to address the challenges of climate change, so that these countries present targets (zero) and others related to reducing emissions in the near term / NDCs for the year 2015.
-2030 / In order to keep the temperature of the planet at 1.5 degrees Celsius. ” He added, “There is no doubt that moving to a clean economy can be of great benefit to all of us by creating jobs, stimulating sustainable development, and securing clean air.
-We are already beginning to see real progress in this regard, as the countries of the Gulf Cooperation Council, the Middle East and North Africa is well positioned to take advantage of the economic opportunities of this transformation.
-With the implications of climate change already evident to everyone in the region, the UK will leverage its chairing of the COP26 to build more momentum on ways to adapt to climate challenges to help preserve Countries, societies and individuals from the repercussions of climate change. “
+His Excellency continued: “We are already witnessing pioneering models in climate action throughout our region, including the ‘Green Middle East Initiative’ recently announced by the sisterly Kingdom of Saudi Arabia.
+The regional climate change dialogue will provide a platform to unify the efforts of the Gulf Cooperation Council countries, the Middle East and North Africa in order to reach advanced and practical solutions that can help the countries of the world achieve their climate goals, while achieving sustainable growth based on technology. ”

+Alok Sharma, President of the Twenty-sixth Session of the Conference of the Parties (COP26), said: “It is extremely important for the countries of the world to cooperate to address the challenges of climate change, so that these countries present ‘zero’ and other targets related to reducing emissions in the near term. / Nationally Determined Contributions for 2030 / In order to keep the global temperature rise at 1.5 ° C.

+He added: “There is no doubt that moving to a clean economy can be of great benefit to all of us by creating job opportunities, stimulating sustainable development, and securing clean air.
+We are already starting to see real progress in this regard, as the countries of the Gulf Cooperation Council, the Middle East and North Africa are well positioned to take advantage of the economic opportunities of this transformation. ” He added: “As the implications of climate change are already evident to everyone in the region, the United Kingdom will seek to benefit from its presidency of the Conference of States Parties (COP26) to build more momentum on ways to adapt to climate challenges in a way that helps preserve countries, societies and individuals from Implications of climate change ».
 The regional climate change dialogue will provide a specialized platform for participating countries to exchange experiences on their responses to climate change and build the momentum needed to advance global ambitions in preparation for the convening of the United Nations Climate Conference (COP26).
-The dialogue will enable the United States of America and the participating countries from the Gulf Cooperation Council and the Middle East and North Africa region to search for new areas of cooperation in the field of mitigating the repercussions of climate change, adapting to it and focusing on the economic opportunities provided by climate action.
+The dialogue will enable the United States of America and the participating countries from the Gulf Cooperation Council and the Middle East and North Africa region to search for new areas of cooperation in the field of mitigating the impacts of climate change, adapting to it and focusing on the economic opportunities provided by climate action.

-Topics for discussion and discussion include: Accelerating the adoption of renewable energy solutions, exploring the potential of new carbon-free energy sources, such as green and blue hydrogen, increasing the impact of climate change mitigation technologies, including carbon capture, use and storage, and reducing the carbon intensity of fuel emissions.
-The hydrocarbon that the world will continue to depend on during the energy transition.
+Topics for research and discussion include accelerating the adoption of renewable energy solutions, exploring the potential of new carbon-free energy sources, such as green and blue hydrogen, increasing the impact of climate change mitigation technologies, including carbon capture, use and storage, and reducing the carbon intensity of hydrocarbon fuels.
+The world will continue to depend on it during the energy transition.
 The dialogue will also cover ways to adapt to the accelerating impacts of climate change of particular concern to the region, such as food and water security, mitigating desertification and preserving the environment.

 Participants will seek to develop a common understanding of the priorities for climate action, and to develop a roadmap for cooperation in preparation for the United Nations Climate Conference.